xugong/qiubaiying.github.io/_posts/2020-06-09-Good start of habits developing.md

+# Updating.

+Dear Visitors,

+Thanks for your interest of my personal website.
+It is updating now and will come soon.

-# The personal web is updating.
-For the current version, please see the link https://sites.google.com/site/xugonghome
+For the current version, please go to the link to my googlesites https://sites.google.com/site/xugonghome

+You are warmly welcomed to contact me!

+yours,
+Xu